 The Practice of Agriculture in Nigeria

-This session will explore the realities of practising agriculture as a business in Nigeria and help practitioners understand the role farmers' education and government policies play in the sector
+This session explores the realities of practising agriculture as a business in Nigeria and helps practitioners understand the role farmers' education and government policies play in the sector

 About the Session

 The practice of agriculture is common in Nigeria as 70% of households in Nigeria engage in either crop production or animal rearing.
 The Agricultural sector contributes more to Nigeria’s GDP than petroleum.
 With the number of practitioners the sector boasts of, it is not a pleasant statistic that Nigeria spent over N3 trillion on agricultural imports between 2020 and 2021.